AdobeDocs/livefyre.en/help/using/c-about-apps/c-filmstrip-app/c-filmstrip-app.md

 ---
 description: Learn all about Filmstrip app with our complete guide.
 The visualization app shows your images in a strip of retro camera film.
 Master it with our tips.
-seo-description: Filmstrip is a visualization App that showcases user-generated content into a dynamic single, horizontal strip of photos, similar to a strip of film from a camera.
-seo-title: Filmstrip
-solution: Experience Manager
 title: Guide to Filmstrip App
-uuid: 2e3cb6f4-15db-4509-8a5b-a651511cdbd6
 exl-id: a96e5de0-bebb-42ee-ae10-813ad8b9e960
 ---
 # Filmstrip{#filmstrip}